Maxinquaye: Recording and production

 The recording sessions were somewhat chaotic, and Saunders, who had the impression he would only perform engineering duties, often found himself serving as a DJ and programmer.
 Tricky instructed him on what to sample, regardless of different tempos and pitches, and asked him to piece the results together, something Saunders achieved by pitch-shifting the respective samples until the combination sounded satisfactory.
 The samples they experimented with were taken from the many vinyl records that Saunders recalled were "littered" all over Tricky's floor.
-Influenced by dub music's production techniques, Tricky exhaustively altered borrowed sounds on his sampler, mixed tracks as they were being recorded live in the studio, and preserved sounds that otherwise would have been unwanted in the final mix, including glitches and crackles.
+Influenced by dub music's production techniques, Tricky exhaustively altered borrowed sounds on his sampler, mixed tracks as they were being recorded live in the studio, and preserved sounds that otherwise would have been unwanted in the final mix, including glitches and crackles.For example, the central drum loop of "Ponderosa" was sampled from the soundtrack of the 1993 Indian film Khalnayak, composed by Laxmikant–Pyarelal.

 Tricky had no concept of pitch and no regard for notational conventions or time signatures, nor any previous experience with sampling.
 Consequently, his approach to Maxinquaye challenged Saunders to rethink his ideas about music production and experiment in ways he had never tried before.
 Saunders was asked to combine samples of two songs that were 30 beats per minute apart and composed in entirely different keys. "[Tricky] thought differently to anybody I've ever known", he recalled.
 "It didn't occur to me that by de-tuning one to slow it down, both might then gel musically at that point.
 I always think of it like going into a scrapyard and building a car out of all the bits you can find.
 You could probably build a car that would work, and although it might be the ugliest you've ever seen, it would have loads of character."